tuielectronics/ESP8266-mqtt-over-wss-ws/README.md

 # ESP8266-mqtt-over-wss-ws
-> ESP8266 mqtt client over WebSockets layer and WebSockets secure without 3rd-party library
+> Arduino ESP8266 mqtt client over WebSockets layer and WebSockets secure without 3rd-party library

 ## Step 1,
-> choose WebSockets or WebSockets secure (TLS)
+> choose WebSockets or WebSockets secure (TLS), if you choose USE_TLS, please update your root CA

 `#define USE_TLS 1 //comment this line to disable TLS`